hkuturingclub/ChiSunApp/README.md

 # Mobile App

+1. If you don't have expo installed, install by `npm install -g expo-cli`
-1. Run by `yarn start`
+2. Run app `expo start`
-2. Download Expo mobile app and scan QR code to run the app
+3. Download Expo mobile app and scan QR code to run the app

 ## How to deploy